OOO-A2/IT-Product-Development-course/README.md

 ## Project goal(s)

-The major goal is to replace static and tediously updated spreedsheet solution with a more interactive and functional platform/website to:
+The major goal is to replace the static and tediously updated spreadsheet solution with a more interactive and functional platform/website to:
 - Track scores of students and teams;
 - Automate peer-feedback process;
-- Possibly integrate with Google drive and Moodle.
+- Possibly integrate with Google Drive and Moodle.

 ## Threshold of Success

-A project is considered to be successful if it provides the same functionality as current spreadsheet solution and more convenient grade description (by clicking on a team or a student) and automates peer-feedback assignment matching (a team understands who they need to provide feedback to).
+A project is considered successful if it provides the same functionality as the current spreadsheet solution and offers a more convenient grade description (by clicking on a team or a student), as well as automates peer-feedback assignment matching (enabling a team to understand who they need to provide feedback to).

 ## Description